Could Wearing Flip-Flops Make You Liable For Your Own Slip And Fall Accident?

 Speak with a Fort Lauderdale Personal Injury Attorney Today

 If you are thinking about filing a personal injury lawsuit, you need to be aware that your own actions may also be put on trial.
 That is why it is crucial to work with an experienced Boca Raton slip and fall accident lawyer.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.